esphome/esphome-docs/components/number/template.rst

 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the
   number.
 Defaults to ``60s``.
 - **optimistic** (*Optional*, boolean): Whether to operate in optimistic mode - when in this mode, any command sent to the template number will immediately update the reported state.
+  This must be set to ``true`` inorder for changes from Home Assistant to be applied.
   Cannot be used with ``lambda``.
 Defaults to ``false``.
 - **restore_value** (*Optional*, boolean): Saves and loads the state to RTC/Flash.
   Cannot be used with ``lambda``.
 Defaults to ``false``.